 Most side hustles require little or no capital to launch.
 For example, starting a blog, consulting, and outsourcing side hustles require no capital assuming you already have basic computer equipment and internet.

 By my definition, again, side hustles can also include generating extraordinary income from your capital.
 Examples of this include buying an online business, selling covered calls, or purchasing rental properties.
-These hustles require capital.
+These side hustles require capital.

 In general, the more time you need to spend, the less money you’ll need to put into your side hustle.
 This is one of the core principles the wealthy use to build more wealth which allows them to leverage by acting as the orchestra conductor vs the saxophone player.

 Limited or Unlimited Side Hustle Income